Charles Bagot: Extradition of fugitive slave

 While serving as governor-general, Bagot ordered the first criminal extradition of a fugitive slave to the United States from Canada West.
 The fugitive in question, Nelson Hacket (or Hackett), had been valet and butler to a wealthy Arkansas slave owner.
-In 1841, Hacket allegedly stole a beaver overcoat and a racing mare from his master, as well as a gold watch and a saddle from two others, and fled to Canada West.
+In 1841, Hacket allegedly stole a beaver overcoat and a racing mare from his master, as well as a gold watch and a saddle from two others and fled to Canada West.
 Hacket's master caught up with him in Chatham, Ontario, and Hacket was jailed.
 Governor-General Bagot ruled Hacket had committed a crime by stealing items not necessary for his escape, and for this reason he was extradited.
 The public in Canada West, as well as abolitionists in the U.S. and Canada, were dismayed, and their displeasure led to a formal treaty, which codified rules for extradition, but upset fugitives, abolitionists, and slave owners.
+As a fervent abolitionist himself, Bagot was loathe to sign Nelson Hacket’s extradition order, and gave his reasons:To refuse to surrender him would be to establish a principle that no slave escaping to this province should be given up, whatever offence, short perhaps of murder … a principle that would have been repugnant to the common sense of justice of the civilised world … and converted this province into an asylum for the worst characters.

-Indigenous schools
+Indigenous schools / Bagot Commission

 In 1842 Bagot initiated a major review of government policies and expenditures related to Indigenous peoples in Canada East and Canada West, appointing Rawson W. Rawson, John Davidson and William Hepburn as report commissioners.
+Bagot's rationale for setting up the commission was'devising a general scheme for the advancement of the physical and mental condition of this race, throughout the Province.'
+He placed his “trust and confidence” in the “loyalty integrity and ability” of his commissioners to investigate thoroughly, highlight problems, and suggest solutions.

+Bagot did not live to see the final report.
 Completed in 1844, the final report, titled the Report on the affairs of the Indians in Canada, included a call for the introduction of industrial schools to address the noted failure of day schools to effectively keep Indigenous children from the influence of their parents and is regarded as a foundational document in the rationale for establishing the Canadian Indian residential school system.

 University administrator

-He served as Chancellor of King's College, (now the University of Toronto), 1842–1843.
+Bagot promoted education and played a key role in developing McGill University, Montreal and Upper Canada College, Toronto.
+He also established King’s College (now the University of Toronto), laying the foundation stone on 23 April 1842, and serving as Chancellor until his death.